Your Guide to Stream Yoga Classes Online – Zoom vs Skype vs YouTube Live vs Facebook Live

 Raw yoga live stream on Youtube

-YouTube Live is an easy way to reach your audience in real-time.
-Whether you’re streaming a video yoga class, hosting a live Q&A, or teaching a class, Youtube tools will help you manage your stream and interact with viewers in real-time.
+YouTube Live is an easy way to reach your audience in real time.
+Whether streaming a video yoga class, hosting a live Q&A, or teaching a class, YouTube tools will help you manage your stream and interact with viewers in real time.

 There are a few ways you can live stream on YouTube.

-• Live streaming via webcam is an easy way to go live without the need for an encoder.
-Start streaming from your laptop/desktop computer using your webcam.
+• Live streaming via webcam is easy to go live without an encoder.
+Start streaming from your laptop or desktop computer using your webcam.

 • Streaming on mobile lets you stream from the YouTube app.
-Note: To be able to live stream on mobile, you need to have at least 1,000 subscribers.
+Note that you need at least 1,000 subscribers to live stream on mobile.

 • You can make customized videos that are ideal for more advanced live streams.

-• Also, encoders allow you to capture content, including your desktop, camera, microphone, and more, and send it to YouTube Live to be streamed to all your fans.
-Encoder streaming is best for live streams that broadcast your yoga class, use external audio/video hardware, involve multiple cameras, etc
+• Encoders also allow you to capture content, including your desktop, camera, microphone, and more, and send it to YouTube Live to be streamed to all your fans.
+Encoder streaming is best for live streams that broadcast your yoga class, use external audio/video hardware, involve multiple cameras, etc.

-Click here to learn as how to live stream with youtube.
+Click here to learn how to live stream on YouTube.

 4. Google Meet